Take a fresh look at your lifestyle.

 A student exchange program is a program where students from a university study abroad at one of their institution’s partner institutions.
-A student exchange program may involve international travel, but does not necessarily require the student to study outside their home country.
-Signing up for an exchange student program abroad will change your life by exposing you to a different environment and different cultures at an early age in your life.
-Exchange schemes have a number of advantages, one of them their generally low costs.
+A student exchange program may involve international travel but does not necessarily require the student to study outside their home country.
+Signing up for an exchange student program abroad will change your life by exposing you to a different environment and different cultures at an early age.
+Exchange schemes have several advantages, one of which is their generally low costs.

-Because students are exchanged between one partner university and another, costs such as tuition fees, health insurance and student housing may be paid by the student’s university before travelling, making the cost almost the same as a normal academic session.
+Because students are exchanged between one partner university and another, costs such as tuition fees, health insurance, and student housing may be paid by the student’s university before traveling, making the cost almost the same as a normal academic session.

-Exchange schemes are administered over varying lengths of time, with one-semester program being the most popular.
-During the period of exchange, students attend class and fulfil all other academic requirements of the host institution and bring a transcript of their performance back to their home university on completion of the exchange.
+Exchange schemes are administered over varying lengths of time, with the one-semester program being the most popular.
+During the period of exchange, students attend class fulfill all other academic requirements of the host institution, and bring a transcript of their performance back to their home university upon completion of the exchange.

 WATCH: Top 10 International Student Exchange Programs!